whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-23-Beauty-DNA-Subscription-Box-September-2015-Review.md

 <br>

-<p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> Another great match from Beauty DNA!
-Both items have been used and fits my needs as my profile suggested.
-The value is totally there, especially with the extra item too!
-If you're tired of sample sizes, try Beauty DNA and find new products that will work for you.
-I can't wait to see what they'll match me with next month!</p>
+<p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> I do like Beauty DNA and I think the value is definitely still there for me, but this month was kind of a miss.
+I loved last month's products, so maybe it's also because it's hard to follow up after such a great box.
+I've used both items and will continue to use them until they're finished up, so at least that's good.
+I think it's time for me to update my beauty profile to see if I get better results next month.</p>

 <p>Not a subscriber?
 You can <a href="https://www.beautydna.com/"><big>join here</big></a> to start your subscription for a monthly full-sized product that's personally matched to your skincare needs.
 I totally recommend them!</p>
 <br>